kyt47000/GreenPulse-AI/README.md

 ## ⚠️ Disclaimer

-This is a **hackathon prototype**.
+This is a **prototype**.
 All data is simulated for demonstration purposes.
 Asset locations (Kutch, Banaskantha, Bhuj, Mundra, Deesa, Palanpur, Nakhatrana) are representative and not verified GPS field data.
 Generation figures, sensor readings, maintenance schedules, and impact estimates are synthetic.
-This application does not connect to any real power infrastructure or control systems.
+This application does not connect to currently any real power infrastructure or control systems.

 ---

 ## 📄 License

-MIT © GreenPulse AI Hackathon Team
+MIT © GreenPulse AI

 ---